Catoctin Bahá'í

 What to Pack

-Please mark everything with your family's name - bedding, towels, bathing suits, clothes, shoes, flashlights (especially!), bathroom bags, etc. Suggestion - use a permanent marker such as a Sharpie pen.
-(Labeling prevents stressful losses for your child, as well as making after-camp clean-up a lot easier for the organizers.)
+Please mark everything with your family's name - bedding, towels, bathing suits, clothes, shoes, flashlights, bathroom bags, etc. (Labeling prevents stressful losses for your child, as well as making after-camp clean-up a lot easier for the organizers.)

 __ 2 flashlights, with extra batteries (label with your name, flashlights get left on and misplaced easily)

-__ well-fitting lifejacket if under age 9 (adult-size lifejackets are provided by the camp)
+__ well-fitting lifejacket if under age 9 or a non-swimmer of any age (adult-size lifejackets are available at camp)

 __ toiletries - toothbrush, toothpaste, soap, shampoo, deodorant, washcloth, etc.